 Summertime is just around the corner!
 As you prep for inbound guests staying at your rental there are plenty of safety concerns to consider.
-It can be easy to overlook common safety features when preparing your vacation rental for guests, but it’s important to ensure that your vacation rental is up to proper safety standards, specifically for guardrails and handrails in your home.
+It can be easy to overlook common vacation rental safety features when preparing your rental for guests, but it’s important to ensure that your vacation rental is up to proper safety standards, specifically for guardrails and handrails in your home.

-We know that the topic of safety concerns can be a drag, but fully understanding the specific risks in your home is the best way to ensure a safe stay for your guests and protect yourself against potential lawsuits.
+We know that the topic of vacation rental safety concerns can be a drag, but fully understanding the specific risks in your home is the best way to ensure a safe stay for your guests and protect yourself against potential lawsuits.

 Warning: Dense but important insurance information below.
-Before we dive into the waterfront vacation rental safety concerns, we need to discuss negligence as it pertains to vacation rentals and why it’s important to understand.
+Before we dive into the vacation rental safety concerns, we need to discuss negligence as it pertains to vacation rentals and why it’s important to understand.

 Simply put, negligence is the failure to “take care in doing something”.
-Once someone agrees to pay you for a service such as rent your home, you must take greater care in evaluating risk in your short-term rental.
+Once someone agrees to pay you for a service such as renting your home, you must take greater care in evaluating risk in your short-term rental.
 It’s “negligence” that puts you in a position where a renter and their lawyer may see an opportunity to prove that their injury was a result of your inattention to safety details.

 When it comes to lawsuits in the U.S., you can be sued for just about anything, and there are endless opportunities for accidents in a short-term rental.
 This is where the insurance comes in.
 However, even insurance has its limitations, and if a guest can prove your negligence caused their injury, the more likely you are to exceed your insurance liability limits.

 On the other hand, the more you focus on safety in your home the less opportunity for negligence on your part.
 If there were an injury, this effort would not only increase your insurance company’s chances of winning the case but greatly reduce the potential payout ordered by a judge.

 Why Is It Important to Address Railings in Your Vacation Rental?